 We all want to live a content, happy life.
 You can learn to live your life grounded in joy because, believe it or not; you are the source of your happiness.

 If you ask most people what makes them happy, they will tell you various things from family and money to travel.
 If you ask them, what is the source of happiness?
 They will say, I just told you.
 However, they are not the same question.

 Situations, things, and people can bring us temporary joy and happiness.
 But, the source is something internal.
 When we have a positive experience of pleasure, we release hormones called oxytocin and endorphins.
-It’s these “drugs” that create the good feelings we associate with happiness.
+These ” drugs ” create the good feelings we associate with happiness.

-There are some people who “live” in a perpetual state of happiness.
+Some people “live” in a perpetual state of happiness; we call these people children.
 Children are the people who do this because it is our original state of being.

 It’s common for someone to ask, “how’s it going.”
 And the typical response is, “I’m doing fine.”
 So, we assume people are happy.
 But, if you get below the surface, you’ll find many people aren’t okay.
 They say they are fine because that’s what the culture expects.

 Most people are struggling with something.
 And they experience a glimpse of happiness now and then, but they do not ground their lives in joy and happiness.
 So, how did we lose this state?
 When did we lose it, and how do we get it back?